bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 As I went through the exam, a steady sense of unease set in.
 Many questions left me uncertain—I could narrow them down to two choices, but it often came down to a 50–50 guess.
 In the end, I failed.

 ## Reviewing weak areas ##
-While I wasn’t surprised to failing the exam due to my owm unfamiliartiy with questions presented, I was still frustrated by the outcome and the percentages in my results.
+While I wasn’t surprised to failing the exam due to my owm unfamiliartiy with questions presented, I was still frustrated by the outcome and the percentage breakdown within my results.
 Frustrated, I went home, reviewed my weak areas,  and pulled up the Exam Datasheet.
 I copied it into a Google Doc and commented all subdomains that I was uncomfortable with.

 Shortly after, I impulsively bought an INE course because it was on sale and included Palo Alto labs for extra practice.
 It wasn’t the wisest decision, but I justified it by planning to pursue JNCIP-ENT later in the year and making use of it one way or another.